- A Carbon Tax Is Absolutely Essential

-- On the News With Thom Hartmann: Majority of Americans Favor of Action on Climate Change, and More
+- On the News With Thom Hartmann: Tens of Millions of Americans Struggle With Hunger, and More

 Today, the Supreme Court issued a new ruling on election spending that will sabotage our democratic process further: McCutcheon vs. Federal Elections Commission.
 That the Supreme Court even decided to hear the case over whether aggregate campaign contributions should be limited to “only” $123,600 indicates that the Roberts Court seeks to continue to exacerbate the problem of money in politics.
 This short video filmed at the steps of the Supreme Court shows what is at stake in this decision.

 PIP Board Member Marge Tabankin Honored by Campaign For America’s Future Featuring rousing speeches by Senator Elizabeth Warren, Van Jones, Senator Donna Edwards and more!

 Who would want to give more than $123,000 in political contributions?
 Meet the .000038% represented by the plaintiff in McCutcheon vs. F.E.C.
 Presented with Represent.US Video by Public Interest Pictures Ernest Goes to the Supreme Court from John Wellington Ennis on Vimeo.